Pele's hair: Occurrence

 Wind often carries the light fibers high into the air and to places several kilometers away from the vent.
-It is common to find strands of Pele's hair on high places like treetops, radio antennas, and electric poles.
+Strands of Pele's hair commonly gather on high places like treetops, radio antennas, and electric poles.

 Pele's hair has been produced by volcanoes around the world, for example in Nicaragua (Masaya), Italy (Etna), Ethiopia (Erta’ Ale), and Iceland, where it is known as nornahár [ˈnɔ(r)tnaˌhauːr̥] ('witches' hair').
 It is usually found in gaps in the ground, mostly near vents, skylights, ocean entry, or in corners where Pele's hair can accumulate.

-It is not recommended to touch Pele's hair, because it is very brittle and very sharp, and small broken pieces can enter the skin.
+Touching Pele's hair is not recommended, because it is very brittle and very sharp, and small broken pieces can enter the skin.
 Gloves should be worn while examining it.